DataHighway-DHX/documentation/docs/whitepaper.md

 * The exposed API will be public so anyone may access it.
 * Competition across a growing number of Supernodes will drive roaming fees down to democratise access to roaming so it is affordable for everyday users
 * Roaming Agreements shall be negotiated between Network Operators
 * Standards shall be established so there is logic and consistency between these bilateral agreements that will be openly accessible, which will drive Network Operators to seek other means to remain competitive.
-This is a remarkably better than the approach that is taken in mobile phone roaming, where there is a lack of transparency and insight available surrounding such similar agreements that are argued to be commercially sensitive based on the grounds that this is necessary for Network Operators to remain competitive, and whether the market strength of the parties involved are known to influence the terms of the agreements.
+This is a remarkably better than the approach that is taken in mobile phone roaming, where there is a lack of transparency and insight available surrounding such similar agreements that are argued to be commercially sensitive based on the grounds that this is necessary for Network Operators to remain competitive, and whether the market strength of the parties involved are known to influence the terms of the agreements <a href="#reference-4948eb" class="pretty-link-colored">[4948eb]</a>.

-References:
-  * Page 12 of <a href="http___www.aphref.aph.gov.au_house_committee_coms_mobileroaming_report_chapter2.pdf" target="_blank" class="pretty-link-colored">Roaming Report</a>

 #### Interfaces